OS2borgerPC/os2borgerpc-scripts/README.md

 The lists indicate the name used on Magentas admin-site and the path to the script in this repository.

+### OS2borgerPC image 5.3.0
+All currently recommended scripts are included in this image.

 ### OS2borgerPC image 5.2.0, 5.1.0 and 5.0.0
-We recommend running the following scripts after registration (they will be included in the next image release):
+We recommend running the following scripts after registration:

 "Sikkerhed - Juster adgang til terminalen": [os2borgerpc-scripts/os2borgerpc/sikkerhed/protect_terminal.sh](https://github.com/OS2borgerPC/os2borgerpc-scripts/blob/master/os2borgerpc/sikkerhed/protect_terminal.sh)